RBEGamer/SmartLightHub/README.md

 # SmartLightHub
 The easy way to control yout Lights
  Control all yout DMX Lights over a Webinterface with Scenes, Tasks and many more options.
  Create groups, combine channels from much dmx devices into one virtual device.
 Create Scenes and manage them with schedule tasks.
+Easy to setup.
+Based on the popular Raspberry Pi (B/B+/2) and the Arduino Microcontrollerplattform.

- Please look at the SmartLightHub.pptx for further imformation.
+ Please look at the SmartLightHub.pdf for further imformation (functions, schematics, spcifications).